Pleural mesothelioma is a complex form of cancer that can be tricky to diagnose, but has many standard treatment options.

 Symptoms of Pleural Mesothelioma

-Chest pain and shortness of breath are the most common symptoms of pleural mesothelioma.
-A buildup of fluid around the lungs, known as pleural effusion, is commonly associated with pleural mesothelioma Pleural effusion can make breathing painful and difficult.
+Chest pain and shortness of breath are the top symptoms of pleural mesothelioma.
+A buildup of fluid around the lungs (known as pleural effusion) is a common symptom of pleural mesothelioma.
+Effusion can make breathing painful and difficult.
 Additional symptoms include:

 - Difficulty swallowing